 ACTION NEED DESCRIPTION IMPORT.
-EFFORT METRIC 7.1.A Make hazard mapping easily available to the public The public does not currently have online access hazard mapping information.
-Update area wide hazard land mapping including geologically unstable, avalanche, floodplains, and tsunami inundation zones.
-High Hazard mapping updated and made available.
+EFFORT METRIC 7.1.A Work with partners to compile and maintain hazard mapping and make easily available to the public.
+The public does not currently have online access of hazard mapping and mapping of hazards are in need of update and information kept current.
+Update area wide hazard land mapping including geologically unstable, seismic, avalanche, floodplains, wildfire, and tsunami inundation zones.
+Work with state, and federal partners to compile and maintain mapping.
+High Moderate Hazard mapping updated and made available.
 7.1.B Identify public facilities and other critical infrastructure within hazard areas and develop plans for relocation.
-Coordinate with other entities as needed (such as ADOT for Valdez Glacier Stream bridge) Some critical facilities and infrastructure are located within hazard areas and are at higher risk for damage/destruction and should be relocated out of hazard zones.
+Coordinate with other entities as needed (such as ADOT for Valdez Glacier Stream bridge).
+Some critical facilities and infrastructure are located within hazard areas and are at higher risk for damage/destruction and should be relocated out of hazard zones.
 During the planning of new or replacement facilities (or facilities that are feasible to relocate), include evaluation of location based on current and predicted future hazard mapping.
 This will optimize the likelihood that a facility will be out of immediate danger for it's operable life.
-Medium Develop timeline for relocation of critical public infrastructure and facilities within hazard zones 7.1.C Identify and secure sites for future locations of critical infrastructure out of areas that could be impacted by natural disasters or climate change impacts.
+Medium Moderate Timeline developed for relocation of critical public infrastructure and facilities within hazard zones.
+7.1.C Identify and secure sites for future locations of critical infrastructure out of areas that could be impacted by natural disasters or climate change impacts.
 Public infrastructure should be located outside of hazard areas.
 It is recommended that identified sites focus on public infrastructure related with emergency services.
-Medium Sites identified and secured.
+Medium Moderate Sites identified and secured.
 Recommended actions reviewed as part of annual reporting by the City.
-7.1.D Update land use mapping and code to exclude inappropriate development from areas of concern (hazards lands, etc.) Maintaining updated information is critical for effective decision making.
+7.1.D Update land use mapping and code to exclude inappropriate development from areas of concern (hazards lands, etc.).
+Maintaining updated information is critical for effective decision making.
 Lands deemed unsafe or environmentally sensitive are zoned to exclude inappropriate development.
-Medium Sensitive and at risk areas are permanently zoned for appropriate or no development.
-7.1.E Expand emergency response radio system to areas not served Emergency services does not have radio service in several outlying developed areas.
-Radio repeaters are needed for the community emergency response radios.
-Areas of concern include Alpine Woods and other development in and beyond this area.
-High Radio repeaters installed.
-7.1.F Monitor changing conditions and update building codes to reflect climate change Climate change could change the underlying criteria used for building design.
+Medium Advanced Sensitive and at risk areas are permanently zoned for appropriate or no development.
+7.1.E Monitor changing conditions and update building codes to reflect climate change.
+Climate change could change the underlying criteria used for building design.
 Monitor and advocate for changes to building code that encourage energy efficiency and resilient or adaptive construction techniques.
-Low Building code incorporates changes for energy efficiency and other impacts.
+Low Moderate Building code incorporates changes for energy efficiency and other impacts.